10 Best Places to See in Prague

 7. National Museum

-Recently reopened after extensive renovations, the National Museum is the largest museum in the Czech Republic.
-It houses an array of permanent and temporary exhibits ranging from prehistoric archaeology to contemporary arts.
-The museum's façade is particularly stunning, making it a photogenic spot against the backdrop of Wenceslas Square.
+Reopened after renovation, the National Museum is the largest museum in the Czech Republic.
+It has permanent and temporary exhibitions from prehistoric archaeology to contemporary arts.
+The façade is beautiful and photogenic against Wenceslas Square.

 8. Petřín Hill